-several decades, these forest sites were fragmented by urbanization.
+pairs had high similarity.
+Over the past several decades, these forest sites were fragmented by urbanization.
 Two site pairs within 500 m of each other were cemeteries in the past, according to the land-use data.
 More data on past forest locations (such as old aerial photographs) is needed.
 The equivalency and similarity assessment presented here could be used for a BO assessment once the scope of the BD/ES items has been extended.

-This study focused on the development of a simple method for evaluating the equivalency and similarity aspects of forest BD/ESs through a multi-point field survey in Nagoya City.
-This method is potentially applicable biodiversity conservation to policy.
-Eight items from BD, RES, and SES, along with several CES items from Hayashi and Ooba (2016), were selected for assessment.
+This study focused on development of a simple method for evaluating the equivalency and similarity aspects of forest BD/ESs through a multi-point field survey in Nagoya City.
+This method is potentially applicable biodiversity conservation policy.
+Eight items from BD, RES, and SES, along with several CES items from Hayashi and Ooba (2017), were selected for assessment.
 Finally, several combinations were identified that were recognized as providing similar BD/ESs.
-Historical landuse change was found to be crucial to allow better judgement equivalency of forest and similarity in carrying out for assessments biodiversity conservation policy, which have been pointed out from the context of ES conservation in Ooba et al. (2015).
+Historical landuse change was found to be crucial to allow better judgement equivalency forest and similarity in carrying assessments for biodiversity conservation policy, which have been pointed out from the context of ES conservation in Ooba et al. (2015).